Secilia-Cxy/MTSA/README.md

-# Time Series Classic to Deep
+# Modern Time Series Analysis

-Time Series Classic to Deep is a library dedicated to the field of time series forecasting.
+MTSA (Modern Time Series Analysis) is a library dedicated to the field of time series forecasting.
 Our primary objective is to provide a comprehensive collection of both classical and deep learning-based algorithms for tackling time series forecasting tasks.

-We will gradually enhance and expand our library as the TSA(Time Series Analysis) course progresses.
+We will gradually enhance and expand our library as the TSA (Time Series Analysis) course progresses.

 [TSA home page](https://www.lamda.nju.edu.cn/yehj/TSA2023/)